lynnlangit/digit-display-golang/README.md

 * Using channels to communicate between functions

 **Command-Line Parameters**
-Use '-h' or '--help' for a list of available parameters:

 ```
-PS D:\digits> .\digit-display-golang.exe -h
-Usage of D:\digits\digit-display-golang.exe:
+Example: `digit-display-golang.exe -class 'manhattan' -count 1000 -offset 3000`

   -class string
         classifier calculation type - currently supported: 'manhattan', 'euclidean' (default "manhattan")
   -count int
         number of records to identify (default 1000)
   -offset int
         starting record in data set (default 3000)
+  -help (or -h)
+        lists available parameteres

 ```

 **Curious Note**

 Running the Euclidean recognizer on 3000 records takes **17-ish seconds**.
 The equivalent application from the .NET project takes **32-ish seconds** for the same data set.
 The code is not equivalent (the .NET code has some maps and minBys), but the results are.
-I'll be exploring this a bit further.